syncopika/piano_roll_browser/README.md

 # piano_roll_browser
 a music sequencer inspired by LMMS, one of the best software applications ever!
 also influenced a bit by PxTone Collage, another great application!
-**it is highly recommended that Chrome be used for this application for proper functionality at the moment.**
+**it is highly recommended that Chrome be used for this application for optimal functionality at the moment.**

 ![screenshot of the piano roll](screenshots/current.png "current look")

 ### cool features:
-- saveable projects
+- saveable projects (as .json)
 - can click-and-drag to move and resize notes (down to as small as 32nd notes)
 - each note is customizable
 - togglable onion skin